ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 This program is accepted today, but will be rejected under the current proposal.
-The reason is that when defining ``T``, it is considered to be a term-level entity, thus the field's type is assigned a matchable arrow type.
+The reason is that when defining ``T``, it is considered to be a term-level entity, thus the field's type is assigned an unmatchable arrow type.

 Then, ``Maybe`` cannot be used as an argument to it.
 A potential fix is to turn the constructor matchability-polymorphic::